VeronikaG97/employee-madness2.0_2/tasks.md

      You need to fetch the equipments in the update page.

-## Create a pagination at the bottom of the screen, so only 10 employees are visible at once.
+## OPTIONAL: Create a pagination at the bottom of the screen, so only 10 employees are visible at once.

     There is pagination at the bottom of the screen.
     The pagination number increases by 1 after every 10th employee.
 So you can see only 10 employees at once.